-Common stocks allow shareholders to vote on corporate issues, such as the board of directors and accepting takeover bids.
+Common stocks allow shareholders to vote on corporate issues, such as the board of directors and takeover bids.
 Most of the time, stockholders receive one vote per share.
 Stockholders also receive a copy of the corporation's annual report.

-Many corporations also give stockholders dividend payouts.
-These dividend payouts will change based on how profitable the company is.
+Many corporations also give stockholders dividend payouts, which will change based on how profitable the company is.

 How Common Stock Works

-Stocks are bought and sold throughout the day on stock exchanges, and the price of a share of a stock goes up or down depending on the demand.
-Individual stock prices are affected by corporate earnings and public relations announcements.
-All stocks are affected by the health of the U.S. economy overall.
+Stocks are bought and sold throughout the day on stock exchanges, and the price of a share of a stock goes up or down, depending on the demand.
+Individual stock prices are affected by corporate earnings, news, and public relations announcements.
+All stocks are affected by the overall health of the U.S. economy.

 You earn money from stocks in two ways: from dividend payments or by selling the stock when its price goes up.
-Investors can either reinvest dividends or receive them in cash.
-Of course, you also can lose your entire investment if the stock price plummets.
+Investors can reinvest dividends or receive them in cash.
+They also can lose their entire investment if the stock price plummets.